Cheapest Cars to Insure by Make, Model & Type in 2019

 |Rank||Vehicle Make||Average Annual Premium|

-It is no surprise that Nissan, Honda, and Toyota are in the top 3.
+It is no surprise that Nissan, Honda, and Toyota are in the top three.
 Cars from these manufacturers have consistently received high ratings for vehicle safety over the years.
 All three brands are well represented in the Insurance Institute for Highway Safety (IIHS)’s Top Safety Picks for 2019.

 Car insurance premiums are determined by a host of factors such as age, driving experience, where you live, and the type of car you drive, among other things.
 These details help companies assess the risk of insuring you and your vehicle.
 Higher risk means higher premiums.
 When an insurance company looks at the vehicle you drive, it takes into consideration the car’s overall safety ratings, potential repair costs, and relevant historical trends such as claims and theft rates for the particular make and model.

-- Avoid Ultra-luxury Cars: High-end vehicles, rather large or mid-size, are among some of the most expensive cars to insure due to their value.
+- Avoid Ultra-luxury Cars: High-end vehicles, whether large or mid-size, are among some of the most expensive cars to insure due to their value.
 According to the Insurance Institute for Highway Safety (IIHS), cars with the highest comprehensive insurance losses include luxury brands like Bentley, Mercedes-Benz, and BMW.
 And in WalletHub’s own analysis, an individual driving a Lexus can pay up to $1,000 more in annual insurance premiums compared to someone driving a Nissan.

 WalletHub collected quotes for 26 of the most popular vehicles on the road in the U.S. from 10 major auto insurance companies: State Farm, GEICO, Progressive, Allstate, Liberty Mutual, Farmers, Nationwide, American Family, Travelers, and Kemper.
-Premiums were collected based on the following driver profile.

 |Age||36 years old|